sapphiredev/plugins/packages/logger/README.md

 import '@sapphire/plugin-logger/register';
 ```

-To be able to use the Logger anywhere you first need to import the `container` property from the `@Sapphire/framework` package.
+In order to use the Logger in any place other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of the `@Sapphire/framework` package.

 ```typescript
 import { container } from '@sapphire/plugin-logger';